quodlibet/quodlibet/quodlibet/docs/guide/commands/quodlibet.rst

     Toggle play/pause mode

 --previous
-    Jump to previous song or restart if near the beginning
+    Jump to previous song if near the beginning, otherwise restart

 --force-previous
     Jump to previous song